Quick And Easy Chickpea Flatbread

 FAQ

-Traditionally no, and this recipe certainly isn’t, but I have seen it done!
-To do this you would first mix the flour and water to make a batter.
+It can be, it simply depends on the recipe.
+To ferment the flour first mix it with water to make a batter.
 Then cover and leave to ferment on the bench for a couple of days.
 In that time, you’ll need to stir the batter several times a day until it froths and smells sour.
 After that, add the salt and oil to the batter and continue on with the recipe above.
 Please note I have not tried this as yet – so you may need to experiment for best results.

+Yes.
+Breads made with chickpea flour are a good source of nutrients.
 Chickpea flour is considered to be an excellent source of nutrients as it contains a good amount of protein and fibre.
-In addition, it’s rich in polyunsaturated fats (good for heart health), B complex vitamins, and minerals such as iron, magnesium, and zinc.
+In addition, it’s rich in polyunsaturated fats (good for heart health), B complex vitamins, and minerals such as iron, magnesium, and zinc (6).

 Chickpea Flatbread | Farinata